percona/pmm-doc/docs/discover-pmm/features.md

 4. **Alerting**: PMM enables setting up alerts based on predefined thresholds for various metrics.
 When these thresholds are exceeded, PMM sends notifications via email or other channels, facilitating proactive management and quick resolution.

-5. **Advisors**: Built-in Advisors run regular checks on the databases connected to PMM.
+5. **Percona Advisors**: Built-in Advisors run regular checks on the databases connected to PMM.
 The checks identify and alert you of potential security threats, performance degradation, data loss, and data corruption.

 6. **Backup and restore**: PMM enables you to back up critical data with zero downtime and minimal performance impact.
 Furthermore, you can schedule various backups (hot, incremental, physical) and restore databases up to a specific moment with the Point-in-Time-Recovery feature.